16soratod/teamLeo/README.md

 5/19/16 Elina: Fixed Solver
 5/22/16 Sorato: started processing display, made grid, made interactive fxn 5/23/16 Sorato & Elina: Fixing the Sudoku.pde
-Elina: Fixed clicking to add number on grid problem, fixed grid display, solve and rest buttons, implemented solver
+Elina: Fixed clicking to add number on grid problem, fixed grid display, solve and reset buttons, implemented solver
 Sorato: updated README.md, fixed minor bugs
+5/27/16 Elina: Fixed the check if the grid was valid, so that two of the same numbers could not be placed together.
+Created error message
+5/29/16 Elina: Reasearched algorithms to generate a sudoku puzzle 5/31/16 Elina: Began implementing a generator
+6/1/16 Elina: Added the rest of the swaps into the generator to create different puzzles 6/2/16 Elina: Implemented swaps into the puzzle
+6/3/16 Elina: Started the algorithm to delete cells from the grids, so puzzles can be generated 6/5/16 Elina: Finished the deleteCell() method, which allowed for a puzzle to be generated.
+Made the generator static so that it could be used in processing.
+Implemented difficulty in deleteCell()
+6/6/16 Elina: Fixed error message to now give two options, either continue with or restart the input on the board.
+Worked on generator screen, which allows the person to interact and solve the puzzle themselve.
+Also fixed solver screen.
+6/7/16 Elina: Fixed button interaction on title page.
+Updated readMe.md